 The Other Side Of The Moon

-Hjördis’ gentle return to public life in 1985 came during a wave of David Niven books and tributes.
+Hjördis’ gentle return to public life came during a wave of David Niven books and tributes.
 For a while she was willing to participate, and agreed to be interviewed by Sheridan Morley for the first David Niven biography, ‘The Other Side Of The Moon’, which sought to look beyond the force of the man’s personality.

 Both as a writer and as the son of actor Robert Morley, Sheridan had known David on and off for many years.
 When the biography was suggested to him in 1983, his first instinct was to run the idea past David Jr: “He wrote back a remarkably enthusiastic go-ahead which included an agreement to talk to me about his father, without any request to see the manuscript before publication.”